Alzheimer's is a neurological condition or disorder resulting in brain atrophy (wasting away) and the death of brain cells.

 Symptom of Alzheimer's disease

-The symptoms start manifesting long after the brain attack, a stage of the condition referred to as pre-clinical stage.
-During pre-clinical stage, the wasting of brain and death of brain cells happen without any symptoms.
+The symptoms of Alzheimer’s start manifesting long after the brain is attacked, a stage of the condition referred to as the pre-clinical stage.
+During this stage, brain wasting, and the death of brain cells happen without any symptoms.

-In the early stage of the disease, also referred to us mild stage, all the symptoms look like minor life happenings.
-The symptoms may be hardly noticeable to both victim and family and are different for every person.
-They may include but not limited to the following:
+In the early stage of the disease, also referred to as the mild stage, all the symptoms look like minor life happenings.
+The symptoms may be hardly noticeable to both patient and family and are different for every person.
+They may include but are not limited to the following:

 · Being disorganized; forgetting where you placed items like wallets, remotes, phones, etc.

-· Trouble remembering names of persons you have not seen for long.
+· Trouble remembering names of people you have not seen for long.

 · Trouble making simple plans to organize day’s activities.